Debbie Wiseman: 2020s

 Wiseman's album The Mythos Suite, a collaboration with Stephen Fry, went to number 1 in the UK classical charts on its release in February 2020.

 Wiseman's album to celebrate the Queen's 95th birthday The Music of Kings and Queens, with narration by Helen Mirren and Damian Lewis, went to number 1 in the UK Classical charts on its release in June 2021.

 Debbie was voted the most popular living composer in Classic FM Hall of Fame 2022 with seven entries: Wolf Hall, Shakespeare and Hathaway, Wilde, The Musical Zodiac, The Mythos Suite, The Music of Kings and Queens, and The Glorious Garden reaching its highest ever position in the chart at number 4.

 Wiseman was the official composer and musical director of the Platinum Jubilee Celebration at Windsor in May 2022.
+Later that same year, a specially-commissioned track, Elizabeth Remembered, composed and conducted by Wiseman, was used by the BBC as the theme music for its coverage of the late Queen's funeral and associated events.
+She later revealed it had been recorded by the BBC Concert Orchestra five years earlier: "It was done in great secrecy, but with great respect; we understood that it had to be done.
+It was sad to have to do it, but at the same time we knew we were doing it for the right reasons."

-In 2023, she was announced as one of the composers who would each create a brand new piece for the Coronation of Charles III and Camilla.
+In 2023 she composed a new setting of the Alleluia for the coronation of Charles III and Camilla.

+In June 2023 Wiseman released Signature, a live concert album featuring some of her most popular works performed by the City of Birmingham Symphony Orchestra, which she also conducted.
+It went straight to number one in the UK Classical Chart.